-- a) Gas used for fuel is to be purified from entrained liquids and substances that may damage the users, according to the manufacturers' requirements. - b) Gas containing H2S is to be sweetened if it is conveyed to enclosed machinery spaces, which are to be equipped with H2S gas detectors set to give an alarm at c) If gas-fired equipment is located in enclosed spaces on the cargo deck, such spaces are to have ventilation system providing at least 30 air changes per hour.
+- a) Gas used for fuel is to be purified from entrained liquids and substances that may damage the users, according to the manufacturers' requirements. - b) Gas containing H2S is to be sweetened if it is conveyed to enclosed machinery spaces, which are to be equipped with H2S gas detectors set to give an alarm at

+- 10 ppm and to activate the shut-off of the master gas valve at 50 ppm. - c) If gas-fired equipment is located in enclosed spaces on the cargo deck, such spaces are to have ventilation system providing at least 30 air changes per hour.
 These spaces are to be fitted with gas detection system to give an alarm at 20% LEL and to activate the shut-off of the master gas valve at 60% LEL.